 and said, "My Lord, if now I have found favor in Your sight, please do not pass Your servant by.Genesis 18:3(NASB)

 Genesis chapter 18 opens with a most unusual occurrence.
 Abraham was sitting in the door of his tent in the heat of the day, when he saw three men standing opposite him.
-It seems he was snoozing in the midday sun for we read "When Abraham lifted up his eyes and looked, behold, three men were standing opposite him.
-When he saw them, he ran from the tent door to meet them" and then we read that Abrahan "bowed himself to the earth, and said, "My Lord, if now I have found favour in Your sight, please do not pass Your servant by".
+It seems he was snoozing in the midday sun for we read, "When Abraham lifted up his eyes and looked, behold, three men were standing opposite him.
+When he saw them, he ran from the tent door to meet them."
+Then we read that Abraham, "bowed himself to the earth and said, 'My Lord, if now I have found favour in Your sight, please do not pass Your servant by.'"

 In the New Testament, we see the Angel of the LORD conversing with the father of John the Baptist, while after Christ's resurrection, many consider that great angel that released Peter from prison to be an appearance of the risen ascended Lord Jesus Christ.
-And Paul, the apostle to the Gentiles, also tells of his personal encounter with the risen, glorified Lord on the road to Damascus - when the greatest persecutor of the Church, became His most ardent follower.
+And Paul, the apostle to the Gentiles, also tells of his personal encounter with the risen, glorified Lord on the road to Damascus, when the greatest persecutor of the Church, became the most ardent follower of Jesus.

-In days-gone-by, God spoke to us through holy men of God and prophets, and occasionally He appeared in person, as the Angel of the Lord.
-However, in these last days, He has spoken to us through His Son, Whom He appointed Heir of all things, and through Whom also He made the world - and He is JESUS, the radiance of God's glory and the exact representation of His nature.
-He upholds all things by the word of His power, and when Jesus made purification of sins, through His death on the cross and resurrection from the dead.
-He sat down at the right hand of the Majesty on high, UNTIL that day when He returns to bring all things to its final consummation.
+In days-gone-by, God spoke to us through holy men of God and prophets, and occasionally He appeared in person, as the Angel of the LORD.
+However, in these last days, He has spoken to us through His Son, Whom He appointed Heir of all things, and through Whom also He made the world.
+Jesus is the radiance of God's glory and the exact representation of His nature.
+He upholds all things by the word of His power, and when Jesus made purification of sins, through His death on the cross and resurrection from the dead, He sat down at the right hand of the Majesty on high, until that day when He returns to bring all things to their final consummation.

-But we do not need a certain place to meet with the Lord, and He will not appear to us in the same way as He did to Abraham.
+But we do not need a certain place to meet with the Lord and He will not appear to us in the same way as He did to Abraham.
 God met with Abraham one way, and He meets with us in a different way.
-But He is the same Lord - yesterday, today and forever, and like Abraham, we can trust His word and we must obey His will - and by faith in Him, we ALSO have found grace and favour in His sight and have been given His promises that He will never fail us.
+But He is the same Lord, yesterday, today and forever, and like Abraham, we can trust His Word and we must obey His will, and by faith in Him, we also have found grace and favour in His sight, and have been given His promises that He will never fail us.
 And He is coming one day to meet with us.
-May WE be awake, and ready and watch for Him with earnest expectation.
+May we be awake, ready and watching for Him with earnest expectation.

-Heavenly Father, thank You that in Christ I have found grace and favour in Your eyes and have been made a child of God, through faith in Christ Jesus.
-Thank You for the lessons we learn from servants, like Abraham, and thank You that through faith in Christ I can know you intimately and enjoy daily fellowship with you anywhere and everywhere.
-Open my eyes to see Your hand of blessing in my life; never let me become complacent in my Christian walk and I pray that I will be waiting expectantly for the day when Christ comes to take His church to be with Him forever.
+Heavenly Father, thank You, that I have found grace and favour in Your eyes and have been made a child of God, through faith in Christ Jesus.
+Thank You for the lessons we learn from servants like Abraham, and thank You that through faith in Christ, I can know you intimately and enjoy daily fellowship with you anywhere and everywhere.
+Open my eyes to see Your hand of blessing in my life.
+Never let me become complacent in my Christian walk and I pray that I will be waiting expectantly for the day when Christ comes to take His church to be with Him forever.
 This I pray in Jesus' name, AMEN.